 If any good has come from the pandemic, it's that it has brought more people outside.
 Nature has nurtured us during this tumultuous time, providing a COVID-friendly, accessible, affordable, safe-haven for many.
-As a company that fuels adventures, it's been a a wonderful thing to see more people connect to land.
+As a company that fuels adventures, it's been a a wonderful thing to see more people connect with the natural world.

 Although for those who have always sought refuge in the outdoors, the increase in outdoor recreators has been a bit of a turn off.
 Local trails have turned into highways, and it seems harder than ever to enjoy those quiet, peaceful hiking moments.
 So, what's a solitude seeker to do?
 We have some hiking recommendations for the experienced trekker who wants to connect with nature again without running into the crowds.